buddhasystem/pc2s/README.md

 Most of possible input errors will result in helpful error messages.
 For detailed examples of interacting with the service, please see the "Examples" section of the PC2S website which is now available to you as a container running at ```localhost:8000```.
+If the container port 8000 is mapped to some other port number on the host for whatver reason, the clients will require an additional command line argument in the form ```-S 'http://localhost:XXXX/'``` to point to the correect URLs.

 The simplest queries may look like this (actual output may vary):
 ```bash